AndrewYang2024/AndrewYang2024.github.io/_posts/2020-11-28-Whatever-It-Takes.md

 “Come to the usual meeting room as soon as possible and you’ll find out soon enough.
 I’ll be waiting.”

-“Well, I’m not in town anymore.
+“Sorry, I’m not in town anymore.
 I’m back in my regular office now.”

 “Oh, my apologies.
 I thought you were planning to stay for a bit to sort out the rest?”